-Indication Imaging Study All individuals CT Chest with contrast (CPT[®] 71260) CT Abdomen and Pelvis with (CPT[®] 74177) or CT Abdomen and Pelvis without and with contrast (CPT[®] 74178) EUS For any of the following: Preoperative planning CT insufficient to determine resectability Evaluation of indeterminate liver lesions MRI Abdomen without and with contrast (CPT[®] 74183) No evidence of metastatic disease on CT or MRI AND any of the following high-risk features: Borderline resectable disease Markedly elevated CA 19-9 Large primary tumor(s) Enlarged regional lymph nodes • PET/CT (CPT [®] 78815)
+Indication Imaging Study All individuals CT Chest with contrast (CPT® 71260) CT Abdomen and Pelvis with (CPT® 74177) or CT Abdomen and Pelvis without and with contrast (CPT® 74178) For any of the following: Preoperative planning CT insufficient to determine resectability Evaluation of indeterminate liver lesions MRI Abdomen without and with contrast (CPT® 74183) or MRCP with 3D rendering (CPT® 74183 and CPT® 76376 or CPT® 76377) No evidence of metastatic disease on CT or MRI AND any of the following: Borderline resectable disease Equivocal or indeterminate conventional imaging findings Markedly elevated CA 19-9 Large primary tumor(s) Enlarged regional lymph nodes Planned neoadjuvant therapy • PET/CT (CPT [®] 78815)

-For biopsy proven pancreatic adenocarcinoma, evaluation for metastatic disease with contrasted CTs of the chest, abdomen and pelvis are supported, given that approximately 80% of patients have metastatic or locally advanced disease at presentation (NCI 2024).
-Resectability has a dramatic impact on prognosis, and MRI abdomen with and without contrast is supported in addition to CT if CT insufficient to determine resectability, for preoperative planning, or to evaluate indeterminate liver lesions (Tempero 2024).
+For biopsy proven pancreatic adenocarcinoma, evaluation for metastatic disease with contrasted CTs of the chest, abdomen and pelvis are supported, given that approximately 80% of patients have metastatic or locally advanced disease at presentation (NCI, 2024).
+Resectability has a dramatic impact on prognosis, and MRI abdomen with and without contrast is supported in addition to CT if CT insufficient to determine resectability, for preoperative planning, or to evaluate indeterminate liver lesions (Tempero, 2024).
 Given the high incidence of metastatic disease at presentation, if high-risk features are noted but no metastatic disease is visible on conventional imaging, a PET/CT is supported to assess for occult extra-pancreatic metastatic disease, in alignment with the NCCN.
 This is not a substitute for a diagnostic-quality contrasted CT or MRI, which is superior for detecting pancreatic disease (Tempero 2024, Toft 2017).
 PET/MRI has a weak expert consensus without sufficient data, and as such these guidelines do not routinely support this modality (Tempero 2024, Rijtkers 2014, Wang 2013, Sohal 2016).